 Jesus is our salvation.
 He lived the perfect life we could not and died in our place for our sin.
 By faith in him and a commitment to turn from our sins (repent) and follow Jesus as Lord, we have his perfection, God forgives our sins, and we receive his Spirit.

-Four: All things new (Hope for now; hope for eternity)
+Four: All things new (Restoration, Hope for now; hope for eternity)

 Our hope does not end with God’s forgiveness of our sins.
 Rather this is merely the beginning.
 Read Revelation 21 & 22 sometime.
 God paints for us a picture of an eternity with him where there is no pain, sorrow, or death.

-It is a perfect creation forever spent enjoying God and other followers of Jesus, and reigning with him (Revelation 22:5)—because of Jesus’ death and resurrection.
+It is a perfect creation forever spent enjoying God, enjoy our relationships with other followers of Jesus, and reigning with him (Revelation 22:5)—all because of Jesus’ death and resurrection from the grave.

 The Bible says our bodies will be raised from the dead and made perfect when Jesus returns.
 And these things are not just hopes for the future, but they impact our lives today.

-True followers of Jesus seek to make the world better and more beautiful by using our gifts and talents to honor God and treating others as God has treated us, while telling others about Jesus and his sacrifice.
+True followers of Jesus, anticipating the wonderful things to come, seek to make the world better and more beautiful today by using our resources and talents to honor God, to love other people, and to tell others about Jesus and his sacrifice.
 (Romans 12, 1 Corinthians 12).

 Conclusion: What now?